emilk/hobogo/README.md

 ## TODO:
 * Highlight last move
 * Current player color
+* Detect game over there are no more volatile cells (cells that can change color)
-* Detect player not being able to make a move
+* Detect player not being able to make a move (add PASS button, or auto-pass)
 * Humans not always first
 * ABC/123 on every side
 * Better colors